Memory-Efficient Community Detection on Large Graphs Using Weighted Sketches: Approach

 The Leiden algorithm is similar to the Louvain algorithm, but it adds a refinement phase between the local-moving and aggregation phases.
 In this phase, each vertex $i \in V$ in the input graph $G$ evaluates its neighboring vertices $J_i$ to find the community $c^*$ that would yield the greatest modularity gain if joined, similar to the local-moving phase.
 However, unlike the local-moving phase, a vertex moves to a neighboring community only if no other vertices have joined its current community.
 Additionally, each vertex can only move to sub-communities within its own community as identified during the local-moving phase, and it is processed only once.
 The refinement phase of the Leiden algorithm makes similar use of per-thread hashtables as the local-moving phase.

 To minimize the memory footprint of Leiden algorithm, we use a process similar to that of the Louvain algorithm.
 Specifically, the same approach is applied during the local-moving and refinement phases of the Leiden algorithm as in the Louvain algorithm's local-moving phase, as illustrated in Figure \ref{fig:about-move}.
-Similarly, the aggregation phase of the Leiden algorithm follows the same procedure as the Louvain algorithm's aggregation phase, illustrated in Figure \ref{fig:about-aggregate}.
+The aggregation phase of the Leiden algorithm follows a similar procedure as the Louvain algorithm's aggregation phase, as illustrated in Figure \ref{fig:about-aggregate}.
+However, we ensure that the super-vertex graph is undirected.
+This step is necessary because our low-memory aggregation scans do not guarantee that the super-vertex graph will be undirected, even if the input graph is undirected --- \textit{leading to disconnected communities}.
+To address this, we atomically add both forward and reverse edges during each CSR edge insertion, while ensuring that neither edge is already present in the super-vertex graph.

 We next determine an appropriate value for $k$ (the number of slots) to use in the local-moving, refinement, and aggregation phases of our MG-based Leiden algorithm.
 As earlier, we set a quality threshold of $99\%$ relative to GVE-Leiden \cite{sahu2023gveleiden} (hereafter referred to as the default Leiden algorithm) and vary the slots count in the MG sketch from $4$ to $256$.
 We analyze two variations for each MG-based Leiden method: (1) \textit{unconditional subtraction}, where values are subtracted from all non-matching keys before inserting a new key-value pair (if the new key is not already in the sketch); and (2) \textit{conditional subtraction}, where values are only subtracted if the new key insertion fails because no free slots are available.
 Additionally, we examine a weighted variant of the BM algorithm, applying the BM algorithm in the local-moving and refinement phases, but employing the weighted MG algorithm with $k = 4$ for the aggregation phase.
 Experiments are conducted on large, real-world graphs (see Table \ref{tab:dataset}), after ensuring that each graph is both undirected and weighted, with a weight of $1$ for each edge in the graph.